open-telemetry/opentelemetry.io/content/en/docs/collector/custom-collector.md

 We will be adding the following components to our development and testing collector distribution:

-- Exporters: Jaeger and Logging
+- Exporters: Jaeger and Debug
 - Receivers: OTLP
 - Processors: Batch